 PUBLIC PARKS AND PLAYGROUNDS

-All Leisure and Cultural Services Department (LCSD) parks and playgrounds will remain open during the Lunar New Year holiday period (February 10th to 13th).
+All Leisure and Cultural Services Department (LCSD) parks and playgrounds will remain open during the Lunar New Year holiday.
 Leisure Link Internet and telephone reservation services will also operate as usual throughout the holidays.

 GOVERNMENT RECREATION AND SPORTS FACILITIES

-Sports centres, various fee-charging land-based facilities, swimming pools and water sports centres will be closed during the first three days of the Lunar New Year, 10th February 2013 to 12th February 2013 except that on 12th February 2013 some sports centres, turf pitches, squash courts, tennis courts, the archery range at Ngau Chi Wan Park and indoor bowling greens at Island East Sports Centre, as well as Tuen Mun Recreation and Sports Centre, will reopen.
-For details of those facilities open on 12th February 2013 see;
+Sports centres, various fee-charging land-based facilities, swimming pools and water sports centres will be closed during the first three days of the Lunar New Year, 25th to 27th January 2020.
+For public convenience, some sports centres, turf pitches, squash courts, tennis courts, the archery range at Ngau Chi Wan Park, the indoor bowling greens at Island East Sports Centre, the Green Education and Resources Centre at Kowloon Park and Tuen Mun Recreation and Sports Centre and Queen Elizabeth Stadium will reopen on the third day of the Lunar New Year (7th February)

 Services at gazetted beaches will be suspended.
 Stadia and all sports grounds will be closed unless advance bookings have been made.